Close

 Any accident, no matter how serious, deserves the attention of the authorities.
 Do not let the other driver try to convince you that you can work out the details without the police.
 They may attempt to leave the scene without providing you with contact or insurance information.
 If the truck driver tries to flee, let the dispatcher know as many details about the driver and the truck as possible.
 When the officer arrives, they will compile information for an official police report which you can use in an insurance claim or as the basis for preparing your complaint.

-In NYC and throughout New York, car accidents involving death, injury, or $1,000 worth of property damage must be reported to the police and the Department of Motor Vehicles within ten days.
-If you are unable to call the police immediately after a crash, your NYC truck accident lawyer can help you properly report your injuries within the necessary timeframe.
+In New York City and throughout the state, car accidents involving death, injury, or $1,000 worth of property damage must be reported to the police and the Department of Motor Vehicles within ten days.
+If you are unable to call the police immediately after a crash, our truck accident lawyers can help you properly report your injuries within the necessary timeframe.

 Talk to Witnesses